aniket1kumar308/Reverse-Coding-Instruo/README.md

 ![](https://raw.githubusercontent.com/Shibpur-Open-Source-Community/Reverse-Coding-Instruo/master/reverse%20coding-01.png)

 -----------------------------------------------------------------------

-The reporting time of the event is 9 am on 15th Oct at the PDSIT Labs, IIEST Shibpur.
-It will be a 90 minutes contest which will be hosted on Github.
+The reporting time of the event is _9:00 A.M._ on _15th October, 2017_ at the _PDSIT Labs, Main Building, IIEST Shibpur_.
+It will be a _90 minutes_ contest which will be hosted on _Github_.

+_Timing of the event:_ 9:45 A.M. - 11:15 A.M.
+_Note:_ Those who have opted for partcipation in onsite venue is requested to reach the said venue by _9:00 A.M._

-Its the first open source platform based event to be held in the campus and its all about Reverse Coding.
+Its the first open source platform based event to be held in our campus and its all about Reverse Coding.

-The contest will contain four problems.
+The contest will contain four problems:

-* Problem -1
+* Problem - 1
-* Problem -2
+* Problem - 2
-* Problem -3
+* Problem - 3
-* Problem -4
+* Problem - 4

   Each of the problems will have a set of input cases and output cases.